 Dividend Rights.
-Subject to preferences that may apply to shares of preferred stock outstanding at the time, holders of outstanding shares of common stock will be entitled to receive dividends out of assets legally available at the times and in the amounts as our Board may determine from time to time.
+Subject to preferences that may apply to shares of preferred stock outstanding at the time, holders of outstanding shares of common stock are entitled to receive dividends out of assets legally available at the times and in the amounts as our Board may determine from time to time.

 Voting Rights.
-Each outstanding share of common stock will be entitled to one vote on all matters submitted to a vote of shareholders.
-Holders of shares of our common stock shall have no cumulative voting rights.
+Each outstanding share of common stock is entitled to one vote on all matters submitted to a vote of shareholders.
+Holders of shares of our common stock have no cumulative voting rights.

 Preemptive Rights.
-Our common stock will not be entitled to preemptive or other similar subscription rights to purchase any of our securities.
+Our common stock is not entitled to preemptive or other similar subscription rights to purchase any of our securities.

 Conversion or Redemption Rights.
-Our common stock will be neither convertible nor redeemable.
+Our common stock is neither convertible nor redeemable.